 But, in my new world where everything right is left and down is up, I’ve become a mad-crazy Googler, searching for everything from “is pink meat inside dumplings safe to eat” to “where to pick up mail packages when Singpost doesn’t leave them at your door because you weren’t there because you left your condo due to ear-splitting jack-hammering noises.”

-In all of my Googling, I’ve come across some amazing websites out there with info about Singapore, such as Sassy Mama Singapore and Expat Living Singapore.
+In all of my Googling, I’ve come across some amazing websites out there with info about Singapore, such as the Living in Singapore magazine, Sassy Mama Singapore, and Expat Living Singapore.
 And, before I moved here, my fellow Singapore expat friend, Toni, gave me the book The Expats’ Guide to Singapore.
 Seriously, for anyone moving here, this should be the FIRST thing you pack in your suitcase.
 It’s loaded with great information and it’s written in a fun, relatable style.

 …Cue the music…